embarklabs/embark/site/source/docs/javascript_usage.md

 import EmbarkJS from './embarkArtifacts/embarkjs';
 ```

-## Connecting to a Blockchain node

-EmbarkJS offers different APIs for various decentralized services.
-Some of them can be used right away, others require Embark to do some initial work first.
-For example, in order to use any [methods of Smart Contract instances](/docs/contracts_javascript.html), it's important that EmbarkJS is actually connected to a blockchain node.

-This can be done using the `EmbarkJS.Blockchain.connect()` API.
-This method takes a configuration object which specifies what node to connect to, and receives a callback that will be called once Embark has connected successfully.

 ### Installing a blockchain connector

-Before the `EmbarkJS.Blockchain.connect()` API can be used, we need to install a blockchain connector plugin.
+Before the Embark can connect to the blockchain, we need to install a blockchain connector plugin.
 This is required because Embark doesn't have a strong opinion about which connector library we should use.
 Some people like to use `web3.js`, others prefer libraries like `ethers.js`.
 Once we know which library to use, we'll have to install a dedicated connector plugin.
 The Embark project maintains a blockchain connector for the `web3.js` library called `embarkjs-connector-web3`.

 There are a few different ways to install the plugin.
 We can either use `yarn` or `npm` like this: